silksil/NOTES-CHEATSHEET/client/react/testing/basics.md

 ```

 ### afterEach
-`afterEach` can be used to clean things up after each `it` function.
+`afterEach` can be used to clean things up after each `it` function -- it will unmount the components from the fake dom.
 ```jsx
 import React from 'react';
 import { mount } from 'enzyme';